thorstendb-ARM/vscode-cmsis-debugger-tdb/docs/index.md

 We recommend installing the following extensions to simplify the user experience:

-- [Arm Tools Environment Manager](https://marketplace.visualstudio.com/items?itemName=Arm.environment-manager), an extension that allows to download, install, and manage software development tools using [Microsoft® Vcpkg](https://vcpkg.io/en/index.html) artifacts.
-Use this extension to for example install the `GCC compiler for ARM CPUs` which comes with a GDB variant for Arm CPUs.
+- [Arm Tools Environment Manager](https://marketplace.visualstudio.com/items?itemName=Arm.environment-manager), an extension that allows you to download, install, and manage software development tools using [Microsoft® Vcpkg](https://vcpkg.io/en/index.html) artifacts.
+For example, use this extension to install the [Arm GNU Toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) which comes with a GDB variant for Arm CPUs.

 - [Arm CMSIS Solution](https://marketplace.visualstudio.com/items?itemName=Arm.cmsis-csolution), an extension that is a graphical user interface for csolution projects that use the [CMSIS-Toolbox](https://open-cmsis-pack.github.io/cmsis-toolbox/).
 Use this extension to build your csolution projects, to generate `*.cbuild-run.yml` debug configuration files, and to make use of contributed commands in your debug launch configurations.